genotoul-bioinfo/dgenies/src/dgenies/md/INSTALL.md

     [legal]
-    cookie_wall = D-Genies uses essential cookies in order to work, as described in <a href='/legal/cookies'>Cookies section from Terms of use</a>.
+    cookie_wall = D-Genies uses essential cookies in order to work, as described in <a href='/legal/cookies'>Cookies policy page</a>.
     Cookies = src/dgenies/md/cookies.md